 - Kingone Wang, Annie Chen, and Zhao Shun as the hilarious trio.
 I found their scenes together quite funny and cute in a sense.
 Either when they were just talking random or serious topics, it was really addicting to watch.
 Those times when they were talking by the sea area were mixed with humor and also provided some background stories to the plot.
 Then the time when they were on their way to the game?
 Zhao Ba was complaining about Xin Yi’s choice of transportation, LOL!
 Lucky they made it in time or Xin Yi would never hear the end of it.

-It has been a long time now since I witnessed some unified feeling between all the cast.
-It’s like we know who are the main characters, but the togetherness feeling overrides the atmosphere, making it transcend all barriers.
-It’s more real in a sense that those other characters aren’t in the background and are just there for the sake of it, but everyone’s part of the major scene.
-One of the scenes that proved their unification was during the celebration party at Zhao Ba’s place when Mr. Chen was giving his little speech and expressing his pride for their place, etc. Everyone was cheering him on and it made it so heart-warming with everyone clinging together to achieve one goal – to make their people proud of what they do.
+It has been a long time now since I witnessed some unified feeling among all the cast.
+It was like we knew who the main characters were, but the togetherness feeling overrode the atmosphere, making it transcend all barriers.
+It was more real in a sense that those other characters weren’t in the background and were just there for the sake of it, but everyone was part of the major scene.
+One of the scenes that proved their unification was during the celebration party at Zhao Ba’s place when Mr. Chen was giving his little speech and expressing his pride for their place, etc. Everyone was cheering him on and it made it so heart-warming with everyone clinging together to achieve one goal–to make their people proud of what they do.